iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 - surprising that OVM was so similar to no behaviour.

 - What have behaviours found before?
+ - need to explain my passive particles were not cisntrained by depth - would have seen an even greater effect

 Orientation has been seen to increase settlement success, inreasing as the size of olflactor window increases (Staatermann 2010)